-The S&P 500[®] Index (the "SPX") includes a representative sample of 500 companies in leading industries of the U.S. economy.
-The 500 companies are not the 500 largest companies listed on the NYSE and not all 500 companies are listed on the NYSE.
-The Index Sponsor with respect to the SPX, S&P Dow Jones Indices LLC, chooses companies for inclusion in the SPX with an aim of achieving a distribution by broad industry groupings that approximates the distribution of these groupings in the common stock population of the U.S. equity market.
+The S&P 500[®] Index ("SPX") includes a representative sample of 500 companies in leading industries of the U.S. economy.
+The 500 companies are not the 500 largest companies listed on the New York Stock Exchange ("NYSE") and not all 500 companies are listed on the NYSE.
+The Index Sponsor, S&P Dow Jones Indices LLC, chooses companies for inclusion in the SPX with an aim of achieving a distribution by broad industry groupings that approximates the distribution of these groupings in the common stock population of the U.S. equity market.
 Although the SPX contains 500 constituent companies, at any one time it may contain greater than 500 constituent trading lines since some companies included in the SPX prior to July 31, 2017 may be represented by multiple share class lines in the SPX.
 The SPX is calculated, maintained and published by the Index Sponsor and is part of the S&P Dow Jones Indices family of indices.
 Additional information is available on the following websites: us.spindices.com/indices/equity/sp-500 and spdji.com/.
-We are not incorporating by reference the websites or any material they include in this document.
+We are not incorporating by reference the websites or any material they include in this document or any document incorporated herein by reference.